Islais Creek Bridge Replacement Project

 Project Description

-On November 29, 2023, the San Francisco Planning Department published a draft environmental impact report (EIR) for the Islais Creek Bridge Project, and the document was circulated for a seven-week public review and comment period.
+On November 29, 2023, the San Francisco Planning Department published a Draft Environmental Impact report (EIR) for the Islais Creek Bridge Project, and the document was circulated for a seven-week public review and comment period.
 Written comments and comments during a public hearing were received and are currently being addressed in the development of the final EIR.
-Click here to see Notice of Availability of a Draft Environmental Impact Report and Notice of Public Hearing.
+The Notice of Availability and the Draft EIR are available to download electronically at sfplanning.org/sfceqadocs.

 This website will be periodically updated to reflect updates about the project design, the environmental process, and to share more details about the detours and transit plans as the project gets closer to construction.